tamilselvanarjun/df2file/README.md

 If you find any issues or have suggestions for improvements, please open an issue or create a pull request.

 #### License:
-This project is licensed under the MIT License - see the LICENSE file for details.
+For further information, refer to the LICENSE file.
+This project is licensed under the MIT License.